anishsamant/IPLAlexaSkill/README.md

 <h3>Support</h3>
 <p>
 &emsp;If you happen to get stuck anywhere, please mail me at anish.samant97@gmail.com.
-Alternatively, if you find a bug, you can raise an issue [here](https://github.com/anishsamant/IPLAlexaSkill/issues).
+Alternatively, if you find a bug, you can raise an issue at (https://www.github.com/anishsamant/IPLAlexaSkill/issues).